lucasnbsb/Data-Structures-and-Algorithms/README.md

     - and you just have to XOR the main diagonal of the matrix
     - only the cases where i=j=k actually contribute to the output

+### 2530.
+Maximal Score After Applying K Operations
+    - be greedy, put everything into a max heap
+    - pop and push k times applying the opperation
 # Easy
 ## 1 Two sum:
     - make a hashmap [dif:number]